zertyz/encryptable-tokio-fs/README.md

 ### Use Case

-This crate is designed to **obfuscate data at rest** for programs deployed to external premises (e.g., client environments).
-Its primary function is to deter casual analysis and make it harder for an adversary to immediately locate and view sensitive data
-(configuration, proprietary content, etc.) within the program's files.
+If you need to **obfuscate data at rest** for programs deployed to external premises (e.g., customer environments) in order to deter "casual analysis" and make it costly for an adversary to immediately locate and view sensitive data, and also need a **cross-platform**, **minimal refactoring**, and **opt-in encryption for file I/O in a `tokio` environment**, then a high-level wrapper approach like the one provided by this crate provides a robust and architecturally sound solution:
+* No need to inspect nor test every file operation.
+Just a search & replace plus a small setup code are needed to enable encryption;
+* The wrapper pattern is excellent for enforcing security policies.
+You may add a rule: If any of my project's file contain `tokio::fs`, flag the failure: *"Don't use plain text file APIs directly!
+They should go through the opt-in encryption layer"*;
+* Easier yet: simply disable the `fs` feature of `tokio` and you will get the above rule enforced by the compiler -- no CI or custom build scripts needed;

+Other approaches to the "encrypt my files" do exist, but they come with downsides for the presented use case:
+* FUSE (Filesystem in User Space):
+  - not cross-platform
+  - heavy on resources
+  - may be hard to debug & test
+* Using the Standard `AsyncRead` / `AsyncWrite` encryptors:
+  - only support stream based IO -- you can't `seek` within the files
+  - need to refactor every file operation
+  - or create a layer of your own
+  - you can't simply remove the `fs` feature from `tokio` without creating a new "layer crate"
+  - effectively, it will be hard to ensure new commits will adhere to the "support encryption for all file operations" requirement without investing in several automated tests + relying on in code reviews.

 ### Security Note

 It is critical to understand that this crate provides security through obscurity, not robust, long-term cryptographic protection -- a weakness of using client-side data protection without a secure hardware module.

-If an attacker is able to execute the program in a debugging environment (e.g., using GDB or WinDbg), the encryption key will be, eventually, loaded into memory.
+If an attacker is able to execute the program in a debugging environment (e.g., using `gdb` or `WinDbg`), the encryption key will be, eventually, loaded into memory.
 Once the program is under an analyst's control, they can easily:
-1) Inspect memory to **extract the plaintext key**.
+1) Inspect the memory and **extract the plaintext key**.
-2) Set breakpoints on the decryption function to **view the data immediately after decryption**.
+2) Set breakpoints on the decryption function to **view the data immediately after decryption** or **tweak it before encryption**.

-Therefore, the protection offered is ephemeral once active reverse engineering begins.
+Therefore, elaborated protection efforts are ephemeral once active reverse engineering begins.

 For a more comprehensive defense, this encryption strategy must be paired with strong anti-debugging and code obfuscation techniques.
-Please see the `Security Model` and `Mitigation` sections at the end of this document for details on a layered approach.
+Please see the `Security Model` and `Mitigations` sections at the end of this document for details on a layered approach.

 ## Pre-release API